HussainAther/philosophy/causality/emergence.md

 The study by Allefeld shows perfect agreement between the distinction of normal and epileptic states and the bipartition resulting from the spectral analysis of the neural transition matrix.

+Another EEG-segmentation algorithm that uses the recurrence structure of multivariate time series has been suggested by beim Graben and Hutt.
+Their recurrence structure analysis (RSA) partitions the state space into clusters of recurrent, and therefore, overlapping balls obtained from the recurrence plot of the dynamical system.
+Different choices of the radius r of the balls leads to potentially different segmentations of the time series from the corresponding partitions.
+An optimal choice of r, however, will ideally reflect the dwell times within metastable states and the transitions between metastable states.
+This can be described by a Markov chain with one distinguished transient state and other states representing the metastable states in the dynamics.